 The More Practical Move Is Often System Extension, Not Full Replacement

 In practice, many SaaS finance teams do not jump directly from QuickBooks to a full ERP because QuickBooks itself is unusable.
-They move from relying on QuickBooks alone to using QuickBooks alongside a finance intelligence layer that automates the workflows QuickBooks does not handle well.
+They move from relying on QuickBooks alone to using QuickBooks alongside a finance automation layer that handles the workflows QuickBooks does not manage well on its own.

 This is a different kind of buying decision.
 It shifts the conversation away from broad accounting feature comparisons and toward finance outcomes.
-The real question becomes: which setup gives the team faster close, more reliable reporting, better SaaS metrics, and fewer spreadsheet dependencies?
+The real question becomes: which setup gives the team faster close, more reliable reporting, automated Salesforce invoicing, better SaaS metrics, and fewer spreadsheet dependencies?

 Viewed that way, the comparison becomes much clearer.